skhelladi/ollama-gui-web-access/README.md

-# Ollama Search GUI
+# Ollama GUI with Web Access

-Ollama Search GUI is a graphical user interface that connects to a local instance of Ollama and allows the selected Ollama model to browse/search the internet.
+*Ollama GUI with Web Access* is a graphical user interface that connects to a local instance of Ollama and allows the selected Ollama model to browse/search the internet.
 Users can select from the available Ollama models, change the base URL, enter prompts, enable/disable search, etc. The search is provided via DuckDuckGo.

 ## Features